ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Thankfully, other than attacks on cryptographic systems, side-channel attacks are less common today.
 Most developers need to focus on the other issues discussed in this course, and only then (in more specialized circumstances) do they need to worry about side-channel attacks.
 Attackers will typically not bother trying to implement a side-channel attack if the software is riddled with easier-to-find vulnerabilities such as XSS and buffer overflows.

-# Part II Final Exam
+# Part II: Final Exam

 * Not included as part of the free version of the course.

 # PART III: Verification and More Specialized Topics

-# 1. Verification
+# Verification

 This chapter describes how to verify for security, including the limitations of tools, the meaning of *static analysis* and *dynamic analysis*, and common types of tools such as security code scanners/static application security testing (SAST) tools, fuzzers, and web application scanners.